-A former pastry chef and owner/ chief drink slinger at Queen’s Park in Alabama, Laura Newman is just about the perfect person you’d want to fix you a drink after dinner.
+A former pastry chef and owner/ chief drink slinger in Birmingham, Alabama, Laura Newman is just about the perfect person you’d want to fix you a drink after dinner.
 We caught up with Laura to get her top tips on how to create the perfect digestifs to delight your customers.

 DIGESTIFS VS DESSERT COCKTAILS

 At the end of a meal, most people will scan the dessert menu or call for the check.
 However, to properly finish off an early evening repast or a multi-course feast, another liquid option awaits: a dessert cocktail or digestif is the perfect finishing touch.

 Just like the period at the end of a sentence, the bow on a present, or the garnish on a perfect cocktail, a designated drink gives a meal a defined, delicious note on which to end.
 They are also a great way to boost your customers experience, up your profits and are the perfect addition to your menu.

 While dessert cocktails and digestifs can sometimes be lumped into the same category, they are two very different options at the fork (or spoon) in the road known as “what to drink after dinner”.